OSGeo/OSGeoLive-doc/en/quickstart/ncWMS_quickstart.rst

 Locking the scale range
 -----------------------

 Sometimes, when comparing two datasets, you might want to fix the colour scale range so that when you select a new variable, that variable is shaded with exactly the same colour scale.
 To do this, click the "lock" link, which is to the right of the colour scale bar.
 The colour scale range will then not be changed when a new variable is loaded and the scale range cannot be edited manually.
+However, the colour palette and the number of colour bands can still be modified while the scale range is locked.
 Click "unlock" to make the colour scale editable again.

 Changing the colour palette
 ---------------------------

 The colour palette can be changed by clicking on the colour scale bar.
 A pop-up window will appear with the available palettes.
 Click on one to load the new palette.
 The window also contains a drop-down box to select the number of colour bands to use, from 10 (giving a contoured appearance) to 253 (smoothed).
+Note that if the number of colour bands is changed, you will need to click on the desired palette to effect the change.

 Other parameters
 ----------------